BioDepot/BioDepot-workflow-builder/README.md

 - Modify the the inputFile entry by clicking on the inputFile entry.
 Then at the bottom uncheck the Argument box.
 Check the flag box and enter a single space for the value of the flag.
 Click on the save button (file icon with plus sign.)

-What we have done is to create two new entry forms.
-One for outputDir which is where the fastq file reside and one for the minimum quality of the reads.
-We also changed the inputFile (which is the python script) to have a blank flag instead of being an argument.
+What we have done is to create three new entry forms.
+One for *outputDir *which is where the fastq file reside, one for the minimum quality of the reads, and one for the minimum read length.
+We also changed the *inputFile* entry (which is the python script) to have a blank flag instead of being an argument.
 Bwb will place all parameters after the command in the order which they appear in the list.
-Arguments will be placed after all flags.
+However, arguments will be placed after all flags.
 The bare command is visible in the Command tab and is simply 'python'.

 So with our changes the widget will execute.: